core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Options {#coap-options}

 A summary of how options are protected is shown in {{fig-option-protection}}.
-Note that some options which may have both Inner and Outer message fields.
+Note that some options may have both Inner and Outer message fields which are protected accordingly.
 The options which require special processing are labelled with asterisks.

 ~~~~~~~~~~~
 +----+----------------+---+---+